What is a procurement manager? Role, responsibilities, challenges and resources

-A procurement manager is the person responsible for sourcing products and services for their company.
+A procurement manager is the person responsible for sourcing and buying products and services for their company.
 The role is sometimes also called a purchasing manager.

 Procurement manager role and responsibilities